440 Huntington Avenue

 What are your research interests in a bit more detail?
 Is your current academic/research path what you always had in mind for yourself, or has it evolved somewhat?
 If so, how/why?

 Broadly, I am interested in bridging the gap between the theory of programming languages and the practice of software engineering by building tools, languages, and abstractions that enable programmers to build more reliable, more secure, and more performant software.
-Right now, I want to build programming language tools for verified and secure multi-party computation.
+Right now, I’m studying how to make systems programming safer, more effective, and more accessible to programmers.

 What’s one problem you’d like to solve with your research/work?